fsarshad/Lab_Assignment_5-/README.md

 -     1->2->3->4

-6. If you want to change the length or the numbers of numbers in the list than go to line 151 and switch the 6 in: i < 6  to whatever number to you please along with the position you want it to be.
+6. If you want to change the length or the numbers of numbers in the list than go to line 151 and switch the 6 in i < 6  to whatever number you please along with the position you want it to be in line 160.

 Reverse Method